For many centuries, peppermint has been used widely for digestive issues.

 Parts Used: Leaves

-Reduces stomach pain, bloating, gas, and bowel movements in people with IBS.
+Reduces stomach pain, bloating, gas, and bowel movements in people with IBS

 Peppermint essential oil can help improve circulation to the areas of application.
 It creates a cooling and numbing sensation on the skin when low concentrations are applied.
-Peppermint is useful for local applications for pain relief.
+Peppermint is useful for local application for pain relief.

 Chemical Families: Monoterpenes, Monoterpenols, Ketones, Esters, Oxides